VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 </authors>
 ```

-* AssemblyFile and ModuleType - auto generated data witch Platform Manager use under the hood to connect a new module:
+* AssemblyFile and ModuleType - auto generated data witch Platform use under the hood to connect a new module:

 ```xml
 <assemblyFile>CustomerReviews.Web.dll</assemblyFile>